Find a Lender-Approved Local Conveyancer in Newhaven

 • Obtaining instructions from parties involved

-• Registering the new ownership and the home loan (where applicable) at the HM Land Registry.
+• Registering the change in proprietorship and the mortgage (if appropriate) at the HM Land Registry.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.